tulianish/Affordly/README.md

     bash
     node server.js

 The application will be up on port 3000 on your localhost.
+Please note: You need to change the backend calls url inside frontend source (affordly/src/) as it is pointing to https://the-affordly.herokuapp.com/ currently.
+             It should point to localhost:3000 now.

 ## Additional Features